In today’s article and following lockdown restrictions, I thought I’d talk about something which could be a huge benefit to your training.

 Let’s start with how you’re supposed to get bigger shoulders.

 For example, if you are currently doing 4×8 reps at 8kg on your lateral raises and one year on you are doing 4×10 at 12kg, you will have bigger shoulders than you do today.
-By training both strength and hypertrophy (see powerbuilding), you ensure more growth than a powerlifter would who did strength training and no hypertrophy.
+By training both strength and hypertrophy (see powerbuilding), you ensure more growth and consistent progress.

-Now that we know that, what can we do to grow our medial delts at the gym, or specifically at home?
+Now that we know that, what can we do to grow our medial delts at the gym, or even at home?

 Growing your shoulders at home: the differences